ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 - You can check the official documentation about [how to submit a **job**](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-training-submit-job?id=kb_article_view&sysparm_article=KB0048754)
 - Learn [how to deploy an **app**](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-deploy-getting-started?id=kb_article_view&sysparm_article=KB0047971)
-- You can check out the documentation about the [AI CLI](https://docs.ovh.com/gb/en/publiccloud/ai/cli/overview-cli)
+- You can check out the documentation about the [ovhai CLI](https://docs.ovh.com/gb/en/publiccloud/ai/cli/overview-cli)

 ## Feedback